Weizhi-Du/intro-to-flask-guide/README.md

 ## Step 3: Implement the Flask Backend

 The `app.py` file serves as the entry point for the Flask web application, handling routing and API interactions.
-It is recommended to create a new file and try to implement the backend with this guide on yourself.
-Here's a detailed explanation on how to get started:
+It is recommended to create a new file and try to implement the backend with this guide yourself.
+Here's a detailed explanation of how to get started:

 1. We first need to import the `process_name` function from the `logic.py` file.
 ```